-Suggesting the ‘complexity’ of a global console launch will see certain markets struggling to meet early demand, Robert W. Baird analyst Colin Sebastian has claimed that “it is more likely than not that there will be initial shortages” of both the Xbox One and PS4.
+Suggesting the ‘complexity’ of a global console launch will see certain markets struggling to meet early demand, Robert W. Baird analyst Colin Sebastian has claimed that

 With both manufacturers issuing retailers allocated pre-order stocks, a number of key sales outlets, including the likes of Amazon, have reported they are already sold out of the imminent Xbox 360 and PS3 replacements.